So, what is xG? And how should it, and shouldn’t it, be used?

 So How Do I Use xG?

-As betting folk, we are well aware of variance and how it can make the random look like there’s some kind of meaningful pattern going on.
-As a low scoring sport, football is ripe for variance causing chaos when in reality nothing meaningful is actually happening. xG can help you avoid falling victim to the narrative and see the bigger picture.
+Variance can often make the random look like there’s some kind of meaningful pattern going on.
+As a low scoring sport, football is ripe for variance clouding judgements when in reality nothing meaningful is actually happening. xG can help you avoid falling victim to the narrative and see the bigger picture.

 A good example from last season was in League One.
 After 10 games played Peterborough were top of the league with 22 points from a possible 30.
 However their Expected Goals numbers told a very different story.